VergilUa/SpeedTreev6HDRP_ASE_Port/README.md

 - HDRP 7.1.8 package+;
 - Unity 2019.3.1.x+;
 - For the wind to work - don't forget to add ShaderTimeControlExample.cs to the scene;
-- Smoothness and Metallic can be tweaked
-(no mask maps.
-Can be added pretty easily, just swap output for the tex sampler)

 - (Optional) Amplify Shader Editor (for editing and tweaking the shader, and potential bugfixes.
 Also, its amazing)

 (Other versions untested)